by Judy Kim

 2 tablespoons unsalted butter, cut into 1/4-inch cubes and frozen

 - To make the salted almond caramel, heat a large sauce pan over medium heat.
 Combine 1/4 cup water and 3/4 cup sugar, swirl the pan to help it dissolve and melt.
 Add 1/2 cup butter cut into slices, bring to a boil and simmer until golden brown, about 10 minutes.
 At this stage, stir occasionally using a wooden spoon.
 Watch the mixture carefully as it can burn.
 Turn off heat and add heavy cream carefully as it will bubble intensely.
-While continuing to stir, add almond extract (if you want a stronger almond flavor, add 1 tsp) and 1 tsp sea salt.
+While continuing to stir, add almond extract (for stronger add 1 teaspoon almond extract instead) and 1 teaspoon sea salt.
 Set aside to cool.

 - Leftover dough can be used for decorative cut outs in the shape of leaves and flowers.
 Dip pie cutters or cookie cutters in flour and cut out shapes.
 Lay them evenly on a quarter sheet pan and layer between parchment paper.
 Place in the freezer.

-- In a large mixing bowl, fold in pears, 1 tablespoon lemon zest (sometimes I zest the entire lemon for extra flavor), juice of 1 lemon, remaining 1/4 cup sugar, cornstarch, cinnamon, vanilla extract and 1/8 teaspoon sea salt.
+- In a large mixing bowl, fold in pears, 1 tablespoon lemon zest (sometimes I zest the entire lemon for extra flavor), juice of 1 lemon, remaining 1/4 cup sugar, tapioca flour, cinnamon, vanilla extract and 1/2 teaspoon sea salt.
 In a small bowl beat 1 egg with 1 tablespoon heavy cream.
 Set aside.

 - For the final assembly, alternate layers of room temperature salted caramel and pears in the pie shell starting with 1/4 cup caramel.
-If caramel is too thick to handle, heat on low for less than a minute, just enough to loosen but not too hot it will melt the pastry.
+If caramel is too thick to handle, warm on low heat, just enough to loosen but not too hot that it will melt the pastry.
 Layer half of the pear mixture evenly, top with 1/4 cup caramel, layer remaining pears and drizzle about 1/8 cup caramel.
 Scatter frozen butter cubes evenly all over the top layer.
 NOTE: There will be some leftover caramel, keep in fridge for up to a week or drizzle warm caramel over each slice when serving.

 - Preheat oven to 375°F. Apply a very thin layer of egg wash around the rim of the pie using a pastry brush, it will act as glue.
 Begin lattice work by lightly arranging each element to create your design.
 When you're satisfied, trim the edges.
 Begin to lift each piece alternatively to create the lattice and press down lightly along the rim to seal edges.
 For a traditional lattice layout, create 90° angles, but for an argyle arrangement try 45° angles.

 - To complete the design, add a leaf and floral wreath border.
 I prefer to use two different leaf shapes, but one is fine.
 Brush the back of the leaves with egg wash to secure and place in a random pattern or alternate directions.
 Use a variety of flower shapes and nestle them into the leaves trying not to cover up too much of the lattice work.
 For visual interest stack different sized flowers on top of each other.
-Place pie in fridge to chill pastry, about 15 minutes or longer.
+Place pie in fridge or freezer to chill pastry, about 15 or 20 minutes.

-- Just before baking, gently brush the pastry with a thin layer of egg wash, avoid pooling.
-Place pie on a sheet pan and bake on the middle rack until golden brown, about 45 to 60 minutes.
-Watch the pie carefully, rotate if necessary and if the crust begins to burn, cover with a pie crust shield or with aluminum foil around the edge.
+- Just before baking, gently brush the pastry with a thin even layer of egg wash all over, avoid pooling.
+Place pie on a rimmed sheet pan and loosely cover with foil.
+Bake on the middle rack for 15 minutes and remove foil.
+Finish baking until golden brown and filling is bubbling, about 60 minutes.
+Watch the pie carefully, rotate if necessary.
 Test doneness using a sharp knife, pears should be tender.
-Let pie cool completely before serving, minimum of 3 hours.
+Let pie cool completely before serving, minimum of 4 hours.

 Find more videos on feedfeed's YouTube channel